Shephexd/shephexd.github.io/_posts/tensorflow/2018-08-08-Introduction_to_tensorflow.md

 ## Visualization with tensorboard

-To visualize interesting values you need for monitoring on tensorboard, use `tf.summary` and select and defined the values after
+To visualize interesting values you need for monitoring on tensorboard, use `tf.summary` and select and define the values after